Judges grill lawyers in suit over Trump's Washington hotel

 Trump is challenging a ruling by a federal judge in Maryland to allow the lawsuit to proceed.

-Trump's legal team told the appeals court that Maryland Attorney General Brian Frosh and District of Columbia Attorney General Karl Racine lack authority to sue the president in his official capacity.
+Trump's legal team told the appeals court that Maryland Attorney General Brian Frosh and District of Columbia Attorney General Karl Racine — both Democrats — lack authority to sue the president in his official capacity.

 "The president is unique in our constitutional structure," said Deputy Assistant Attorney General Hashim Mooppan.